Robustness of the pathwise structure of fluctuations in stochastic homogenization: Introduction

 is accurate in the fluctuation scaling in the sense that for all $g\in C^\infty_c(\R^d)^d$ and $q<\infty$,

-up to a $|\!\log\e|$ factor in the critical dimension $d=2$. \item Second, both the fluctuations of the field $\nabla u_\e$ and of the flux $\Aa_\e \nabla u_\e$ can be recovered through \emph{deterministic} projections from those of the homogenization commutator $\Aa_\e \nabla u_\e-\bar\Aa \nabla u_\e$, which shows that no information is lost by passing to the homogenization commutator.
-More precisely,
+up to a $|\!\log\e|$ factor in the critical dimension $d=2$.
+This property is highly nontrivial and is due to the special form of the commutator~\eqref{eq:homog-comm}. \item Second, both the fluctuations of the field $\nabla u_\e$ and of the flux $\Aa_\e \nabla u_\e$ can be recovered through \emph{deterministic} projections of the fluctuations of the homogenization commutator~\eqref{eq:homog-comm}, which shows that no information is lost by passing to the commutator.
+More precisely, the following elementary identities are easily checked,

 in terms of the Helmholtz and Leray projections in $\Ld^2(\R^d)^d$,